GrinonBarrett/Taksidos/Core Rules/Creatures/Frighambulcher.md

 **Swallow Whole**: If the frighambulcher successfully grapples a creature of equal or smaller size, it swallows it whole.
 A creature may be able to cut its way out or succeed an opposed [Rflx] check using their Wrestling skill to escape.

-**Stomach Acid**: ANything in the frighambulcher's stomach is subject to the digestive acids it contains.
+**Stomach Acid**: Anything in the frighambulcher's stomach is subject to the digestive acids it contains.
 At the end of each phase, a swallowed creature is subject to an acid attack.
 Even if the creature escapes, it is still subject to such an attack at the end of the round it escaped.